Survivorship: Late Effects After Radiation for Sarcoma (Abdomen/Retroperitoneum)

 What is a late effect?

-Late Effects After Radiation for Sarcoma (to the retroperitoneum or abdomen)
+Late Effects After Radiation for Sarcoma (to the abdomen or retroperitoneum)

 Radiation to the pelvic area can cause late effects to the bladder including: